Quick Links

 The Australian Government provides this tool that allows you to fill out a questionnaire based on what type of business you are, and it then gives you a list of licences and permits you will need.
 The questionnaire will ask you things like if you are planning on supplying electronic materials, if any of your original ideas need protecting, if you will play music or videos on your website or in marketing campaigns, if you will lease an office space and if you will hold personal details about individuals.

-You will also need to register for a tax file number (TFN) as well as register for Goods and Services Tax (GST), which is a broad-based tax of ten per cent on most products and services sold in Australia.
-GST only applies to businesses with a yearly turnover of $75,000 or more and is otherwise optional.
+You will also need to register for a tax file number (TFN) and the Goods and Services Tax (GST), which is a broad-based tax of ten per cent on most products and services sold in Australia.
+Note that GST only applies to businesses with a yearly turnover of $75,000 or more.

 There are a lot of other legalities to consider for your wholesale business, but most are based on the kinds of things you are selling and your intentions as a company.
 For example, to operate a business vehicle you will need to register that vehicle.
 If you are planning on using music within your workplace or as hold music on the phone you will need a license.
 If you plan on hiring employees, you will need to comply with Fair Work, superannuation guarantees, minimum wage requirements and workplace health and safety.